joakim-brannstrom/dsnapshot/README.md

 rsync_restore_args = ["-ahv", "--numeric-ids", "--modify-window", "1"]
 ```

-If the default rsync from the path can't be used.
-In that case **dsnapshot**
+Lets say that `rsync` from `$PATH` can't be used.
+In that case dsnapshot can be
-can be configured to use an alternative rsync.
+configured to use an alternative `rsync`.
 ```toml
 [snapshot.example.rsync]
 rsync_cmd = "path/to/rsync"